Poker Strategy for Heads Up Game

 The above situations are extremes and thin value is what you get when you are in between.
 It is actually a bit difficult to tell if you are getting some value bets to consider.

-Maybe you can understand it more with this diagram from The Poker Bank.
+Maybe you can understand it more with this diagram from The Heads Up Poker Bank.

 When you have a strong hand the bigger profit you can make where as the other extreme puts you on a negative value.
 Thin value can be achieve when there is a small chance of having a best hand but making a small profit after all with a mediocre hand.
 Ive seen top players like Laurens De Smet or Jeff Lisandro make valuebets in spots I would never be able to do so.
 IDentifying these spots is vital!